ProPablo/nakl/README.md

 - [SkeletonUI](https://www.skeleton.dev/) our chosen UI toolkit for SvelteKit & TailwindCSS
 - [PeerJS](https://peerjs.com/) a WebRTC-based framework to handle the P2P connection
 - [React Native](https://reactnative.dev/) our mobile development framework

+## Disclaimer
+This website is intended for lawful file sharing only.
+We do not condone or support illegal content sharing.
+Users are responsible for the content they share and must comply with all relevant laws and regulations.
+We disclaim any responsibility for illegal content shared on this platform.
+Please report violations, and users engaging in illegal activities may face legal consequences.
+Use this website responsibly and in accordance with the law.